• Skip to primary navigation

 Can I use corn starch to thicken the gravy?

-Things thickened with cornstarch will be gelatinized when cooled.
-It tastes ok, but the texture is odd.
+Gravy thickened with cornstarch may become gelatinized when cooled.
+It tastes okay, but the texture is odd.
+Since there are frequently leftovers, I prefer a flour-based gravy for this recipe.

 How to decrease the sodium in beef tips with gravy?

 You will not see any added salt here.
-The Worcestershire sauce and the beef broth add enough sodium here.
-You can test the taste before serving and add some if you need it.
+Theย Worcestershire sauce and the beef broth add enough sodium.
+You can test the taste before serving and add more if necessary.

 Blue ribbon divider used for visual effect